Aldoo24/my_first_package/README.md

 In your app/Http/Middleware folder a new middleware named EnsureAgencyHasSecretKey has been added.
 You need to change this middleware's namespace according to your project and register it in app/Http/Kernel.php in the 'middlewareAliases' array.
 ## Usage/Examples

 Create a route named 'verify-key' which returns the published blade file named 'verify-secret-key' in you views/vendor/agencies folder.
-Then create a route for the controller where you are going to verify the key and redirect the user.
+Then create a route named 'verify-secret-key' for the controller method where you are going to verify the key and redirect the user.
 In your controller use the already loaded gate, for example:
 ```php
 if (Gate::allows(enter-app)) {
   //redirect the user